engineyard/ey-docs/pages/make-changes-to-nginx-or-monit-configuration.md

 ## To use keep files to customize and maintain AppCloud configurations

-1. Connect to your instance via SSH
+1. Connect to your instance via SSH.

 2. Edit and rename (to keep._file.name_) any of the files listed above.